What Do Slaughterer and Meat Packer Do?

 - Debone Processing Supervisor

 In the United States, there were 82,500 jobs for Slaughterer and Meat Packer in 2016.
 There is little to no growth in job opportunities for Slaughterer and Meat Packer.
-Due to new job openings and attrition, there will be an average of 10,100 job openings in this field each year.
+The BLS estimates 10,100 yearly job openings in this field.

 The states with the most job growth for Slaughterer & Meat Packer are Utah, Georgia, and Arizona.
 Watch out if you plan on working in Virginia, Kansas, or Wyoming.
 These states have the worst job growth for this type of profession.